-- 1.5 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and associated works that will take place concurrently.
+- 1.4 Pursuant to Section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this EIA Study Brief to the Applicant to carry out an EIA study. - 1.5 The purpose of the EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and associated works that will take place concurrently.
 This information will contribute to decisions by the Director on: - (i) the overall acceptability of any adverse environmental consequences that are likely to arise as a result of the Project; - (ii) the conditions and requirements for the detailed design, construction and operation of the Project to mitigate against adverse environmental consequences wherever practicable; and - (iii) the acceptability of residual impacts after the proposed mitigation measures are implemented.

-2 OBJECTIVES OF THE EIA STUDY
+2. OBJECTIVES OF THE EIA STUDY

-- 2.1 The objectives of the EIA study are as follows: - (i) to describe the Project and associated works together with the requirements and environmental benefits for carrying out the Project; - (ii) to identify and describe the elements of the community and environment likely to be affected by the Project and/or likely to cause adverse impacts to the Project, including both the natural and man-made environment and the associated environmental constraints: - (iii) to identify and quantify emission sources and determine the significance of impacts on sensitive receivers and potential affected uses; - (iv) to identify and quantify contaminated land within any project area for development works, and to propose measures to avoid disposal in the first instance; - (v) to identify and quantify any potential losses or damage to flora, fauna and natural habitats; - (vi) to identify and evaluate any potential landscape and visual impacts and to propose measures to mitigate these impacts; - (vii) to propose measures / actions to avoid or minimise potential archaeological impact if any archaeological remains are identified during construction of the Project; - (viii) to propose the provision of infrastructure or mitigation measures so as to minimise pollution, environmental disturbance and nuisance during construction and operation of the Project; - (ix) to investigate the feasibility, effectiveness and implications of the proposed mitigation measures; - (x) to identify, predict and evaluate the residual (i.e. after practicable mitigation) environmental impacts and the cumulative effects expected to arise during the construction and operation phases of the Project in relation to the sensitive receivers and potentially affected uses;
+- 2.1 The objectives of the EIA study are as follows: - (i) to describe the Project and associated works together with the requirements and environmental benefits for carrying out the proposed project; - (ii) to identify and describe the elements of the community and environment likely to be affected by the Project and/or likely to cause adverse impacts to the Project, including both the natural and man-made environment and the associated environmental constraints; - (iii) to identify and quantify emission sources and determine the significance of impacts on sensitive receivers and potential affected uses; - (iv) to identify and quantify potential waste management issues and impacts arising as a result of the construction activities of the Project; - (v) to identify and quantify contaminated land within any Project Area for development works, and to propose measures to avoid disposal in the first instance; - (vi) to identify, assess and quantify any potential ecological impacts arising from the construction and operation of the Project, including potential losses or damage to flora, fauna and natural habitats, and to propose measures to mitigate these impacts; - (vii) to identify and evaluate any potential landscape and visual impacts and to propose measures to mitigate these impacts; - (viii) to identify any adverse impacts on sites of cultural heritage and to propose measures to mitigate these impacts; - (ix) to propose the provision of infrastructure or mitigation measures so as to minimise pollution, environmental disturbance and nuisance during construction and operation of the Project; - (x) to investigate the feasibility, effectiveness and implications of the proposed mitigation measures; - (xi) to identify, predict and evaluate the residual (i.e. after practicable mitigation) environmental impacts and the cumulative effects expected to arise during the construction and operation phases of the project in relation to the sensitive receivers and potential affected uses; - (xii) to identify, assesses and specify methods, measures and standards, to be included in the detailed design, construction and operation of the Project which are necessary to mitigate these residual environmental impacts and cumulative effects and reduce them to acceptable levels;

-- (xi) to identify, assess and specify methods, measures and standards, to be included in the detailed design, construction and operation of the Project which are necessary to mitigate these residual environmental impacts and cumulative effects and reduce them to acceptable levels; - (xii) to design and specify the environmental monitoring and audit requirements; and - (xiii) to identify any additional studies necessary to implement the mitigation measures or monitoring and proposals recommended in the EIA report.
+- (xiii) to investigate the extent of the secondary environmental impacts that may arise from the proposed mitigation measures and to identify constraints associated with the mitigation measures recommended in the EIA study, as well as the provision of any necessary modification: - (xiv) to design and specify the environmental monitoring and audit requirements to ensure the implementation and the effectiveness of the environmental protection and pollution control measures adopted; and - (xv) to identify any additional studies necessary to implement the mitigation measures of monitoring and proposals recommended in the EIA report.

-3 DETAILED REQUIREMENTS OF THE EIA STUDY
+3. DETAILED REQUIREMENTS OF THE EIA STUDY